NCAR/VAPOR/docs/data/netCDF/regularGridExample.rst

 |

-Download python example :download:`here <regularToCF.py>`
+Download this example in python :download:`here <regularToCF.py>`

-Download jupyter notebook example :download:`here <regularToCF.ipynb>`
+Download this example as a jupyter notebook :download:`here <regularToCF.ipynb>`

+The example data can be found :download:`here <https://github.com/NCAR/VAPOR-Data/blob/main/netCDF/simple.nc>`

-Here we demonstrate how to use *xarray* to apply the CF Conventions to a basic NetCDF file (`simple.nc <https://drive.google.com/file/d/18CFrtFxvHwfL30Xd91TNU38J_z-Kgywm/view?usp=sharing>`_) to define it on a regular, rectilinar grid for ingesting into Vapor.
+Here we demonstrate how to use *xarray* to apply the CF Conventions to a basic NetCDF file (`simple.nc <https://github.com/NCAR/VAPOR-Data/blob/main/netCDF/simple.nc>`_) to define it on a regular, rectilinar grid for ingesting into Vapor.
 You can download `this Python script <https://github.com/NCAR/VAPOR/blob/readTheDocs/docs/data/regularToCF.py>`_ that replicates the steps below.

 Our simple.nc file only defines X, Y, and Z spatial dimensions, a time dimension, and one scalar variable named temperature.
 To make it comply with the CF Conventions, we need to do the following: